theKIEgit/frameworks_and_languages_module/docs/assignment_report.md

 * Each prototype critique should contain (2 marks per critique)
   * A code snippet example demonstrating the feature (1 mark)
   * Explain why this pattern is problematic (40ish words - 1 mark)
+    * No technical terminology == no mark
+    * poor spelling, grammar and sentence structure == no mark

 ### Future Technology Recommendations (6 Marks)

 Future Technology Suggestions: Consider a 2 year technical expansion/deployment for freecycle-inc
 * Suggest *3 features of other frameworks or tools/technologies that might be useful in expanding the freecycle product
   * Description of a feature or tool (40ish words - 1 mark)
+    * No technical terminology == no mark
+    * poor spelling, grammar and sentence structure == no mark
   * Why/benefits/problems with using this (40ish words - 1 mark)
+    * No technical terminology == no mark
+    * poor spelling, grammar and sentence structure == no mark
   * Provide reference urls - to your source of information about this technology
-    * references do not count towards word count.
+    * references do not count towards word count
     * No reference == No mark for this entire feature